-Visit all the beautiful Texas Hill Country State Parks.
+Visiting all the beautiful Texas Hill Country State Parks is a must!

-The Texas Hill Country is no stranger to tourism.
-With its scenic views, outdoor attractions, history, and beautiful landscapes, it’s a hot spot for those looking to see Texas’ natural beauty …and Texas Hill Country State Parks fit right in.
+Texas Hill Country State Parks are no stranger to tourism.
+With its scenic views, waterfalls, clear waters, and beautiful landscapes, it’s a hot spot for those looking to see Texas’ natural beauty.
+The Texas Hill Country itself offers outdoor attractions throughout the history of the land.
 State parks in the Hill Country of Texas are by far the most scenic parks we have.
 You’ll never want to leave!

 Have you heard the news?
-Texas State Parks turns 100 this year in 2023!
-Many Texas Hill Country parks are celebrating with events of all kinds.
+Texas State Parks turns 100 in 2023.
+Many Texas Hill Country parks have celebrated with events of all kinds.
+You can catch a few more events before the year’s end.
 Some parks offer free admission on certain days.
 There are 89 Texas state parks and 17 in the hill country.

 Please Note: Entry to a park is free on the day it hosts an official 100-year celebration event (applies to day passes only), but you must reserve your spot online.

-Also, according to Travel + Leisure, these state parks in the hill country made the Top 16 Most Beautiful State Parks in Texas.
+Also, according to Travel + Leisure, these state parks in the hill country listed here made the Top 16 Most Beautiful State Parks in Texas.

 - Garner State Park